0xadada/0xadada.github.io/docs/2024-05-01-the-disappearance-of-lived-time.md

 Tang ping and its spiritual successor
 <ruby lang="zh-CN"><ruby>摆<rt>let it</rt></ruby><rt>bǎi</rt><rb><ruby>烂<rt>rot</rt></ruby></rb><rt>làn</rt></ruby>
 echoes the American hippie counterculture movement of the late 1960s, and it is the contemporary analog to the Quiet quitting phenomenon in the US.
 Quiet quitting gained traction during the COVID-19 pandemic, where employees fulfill their job requirements but do not go above and beyond, rejecting the idea that work should consume their lives and choosing not to exceed the expectations outlined in their job descriptions.
 They're setting boundaries, avoiding overtime, and focusing on completing tasks within designated working hours.
+Taken together, these conditions are a conscious or unconscious withdrawl from society in what Berardi calls 'desertion'.[^berardi-2024]

 To resist the dominance of spectacular time and the perpetual present, we must collectively take responsibility to determine how we use time & space--and to what ends, otherwise the instrumentarian power will allocate our lives to its own ends.